semantifyit/schema-org-adapter/README.md

 <br>

 ## Features
 &#8984; **Empowers the semantic web:** <a href="http://schema.org/" target="_blank">Schema.org</a> has become the standard vocabulary for the semantic web.
-The **Schema.org Adapter** gives developers a clear API to access the schema.org vocabulary in a simple way.
+The **Schema.org Adapter** (SDO-Adapter) gives developers a clear API to access the schema.org vocabulary in a simple way.

-&#9733; **Clear data model:** The data model of the rdf-based, machine-readable version of Schema.org is slightly adapted (see <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/algorithm.md" target="_blank">documentation</a> for details) to create the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/dataModel.md" target="_blank">clear and pragmatic data model</a> for the **Schema.org Adapter**.
+&#9733; **Clear data model:** The data model of the rdf-based, machine-readable version of Schema.org is slightly adapted (see <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/algorithm.md" target="_blank">algorithm documentation</a> for details) to create the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/dataModel.md" target="_blank">clear and pragmatic data model</a> for the **Schema.org Adapter**.

 &#8633; **Supports schema.org versions and external vocabularies:** The **Schema.org Adapter** is lightweight because it does NOT include the vocabulary data, instead it allows the user to input his needed local/remote vocabularies (JSON-LD or URL to JSON-LD).
 This gives users the possibility to specify the <a href="https://schema.org/docs/developers.html" target="_blank">version of Schema.org</a> (including http/https variations) they need, also to use <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/vocabulary.md" target="_blank">external vocabularies</a>.
-It is possible to input the wished schema.org vocabulary file/URL directly, or build such a vocabulary URL using functions provided by the library (it uses a repository-fork with tested updates from the official schema.org repository to ensure the correct function of the library while also keeping up-to-date with schema.org releases).

-&#9851; **Built-in reasoning:** The API of **Schema.org Adapter** offers functions and parameters to enable built-in reasoning on the used vocabulary-terms (e.g. resolution of properties, sub-classes, ranges, etc.)
+&#9883; **Built-in reasoning:** The simple-to-use [API of this library](https://semantifyit.github.io/schema-org-adapter/)  offers functions and parameters that enable built-in reasoning on the used vocabulary-terms (e.g. resolution of properties, sub-classes, ranges, etc.)

 ## Install and load

-Independent of the installation and loading method there will be a variable `SDOAdapter` holding this library.
+Independent of the installation and loading method it is expected that a variable named `SOA` provides this library.

 ### NPM